christophihl/startupengineer/content/_courses/causal_ds/index.md

 * Understand the difference between "correlation” and “causation"
 * Understand the shortcomings of current correlation-based approaches
 * Develop causal knowledge relevant for specific data-driven decisions
+* Formalize intuition about causal relationships using a "language" of causality
+* Derive causal hypotheses that can be tested with data
-* Discuss the conceptual ideas behind various causal data science tools and algorithms
+* Discuss the conceptual ideas behind state-of-the-art causal data science tools and algorithms
-* Carry out state-of-the-art causal data analyses
+* Carry out causal data analyses with state-of-the-art tools

 </details>